Key takeaways:

 In radical prostatectomy, the entire prostate gland and the seminal vesicles (in some cases, also the pelvic lymph nodes) are removed.

 The major side effect of surgery may be loss of sexual function.
-Urinary incontinence may also be another side effect of surgery.
+Other side effects may include urinary incontinence and difficulty controlling bowels14.

 2. Hormone Therapy